openstack/glance-specs/specs/rocky/approved/glance/remove-v1.rst

            for example, removing any Tempest tests that use the v1 API.
 These will be noted as "Work Items" on the Blueprint.

+:how: Remove all v1 tests, remove v1 endpoints from Images API, remove
+      `glance-cache-manage` command that is still relying fully on v1 API.
+      Gradually clean out the v1 code base that's left behind.

 :impacts: DocImpact (All v1 docs will have to be removed)

 :timeline: target for the Q-3 milestone (week of 22 January 2017)